 Fiber Cement Siding

-Fiber cement made out of wood pulp and Portland cement has the magic properties to make it one of the most resilient exterior cladding materials available.
+Fiber cement siding, made out of wood pulp and Portland cement has the magic properties to make it one of the most resilient siding materials available.
 It’s considered an economical choice when put in the context of longevity; resistance to termites, rot, and fire; and minimal maintenance.
-With the style options available, designs can be customized with the range of the widths of boards available for horizontal and vertical (i.e. board and batten look) as well as the ones that look like cedar shakes, stone and brick.
+With the style options available, designs can be customized with the range of the widths of boards available for horizontal and vertical (i.e. board and batten look) as well as the options that look like cedar shakes, stone and brick.

 AMEK regularly uses James Hardie HardiPlank on its projects.
 Backed with a 30-year non-prorated warranty, HardiPlank can come pre-painted from the factory or can be painted on-site.
 Because of the stability of this siding, painting does not need to be done very often (15 or more years rather than every 3-5 years).

 Nichiha is another brand of fiber cement exterior cladding known for its textured siding and wall panels.
 Designers and clients also like Nichiha’s offerings for wood-looking shakes and siding as well as its brick, stucco and stone.

 Engineered Wood Siding

 Engineered wood siding is superior to natural wood because it is stronger and longer-lasting.
 Engineered wood, which is created from a blend of wood and resin products, also reduces the amount of trees needed to create siding so it’s considered an eco-friendly choice.
 Other advantages are reduced maintenance and the longer lengths decreasing the number of seams on a project.